-SB 1360 would make changes to the disclosure requirements for political advertisements, including changes to the required form, content, and presentation of the disclosures depending on the medium in which the advertisement appears, including:

-- Formatting changes to the disclosures required on a campaign advertisement disseminated as a video. - Changes to the disclosures required on an electronic media advertisement that is a graphic or an image. - Permitting, for electronic media advertisements and video advertisements - disseminated over the internet, the shortening of a committee's name, as specified. - Prohibiting any text or images, other than text or images required by law, from being included in a campaign advertisement's disclosure area.
+SB 1360 would make changes to the disclosure requirements for political advertisements, including changes to the required form, content, and presentation of the disclosures depending on the medium in which the advertisement appears, including: - Formatting changes to the disclosures required on a campaign advertisement disseminated as a video. - Changes to the disclosures required on an electronic media advertisement that is a graphic or an image. - Permitting, for electronic media advertisements and video advertisements - disseminated over the internet, the shortening of a committee's name, as specified. - Prohibiting any text or images, other than text or images required by law, from being included in a campaign advertisement's disclosure area.
 This bill would also make changes in the Elections Code relating to initiative, referendum, and recall petitions.

-- 1 Commission Counsel (Enforcement)

-FPPC Position: Support for provisions of the bill amending the PRA, and no position on provisions amending the Elections Code

-SB 1439 (Glazer) - Contributions to local government agency officers: disqualification.
-Status: Passed in the Senate Appropriations Committee on 5/19/22 (5-0); passed in the Senate 5/25/22 (34-0) Coauthor: Senator Wilk
+FPPC Cost: \$170,428 (first year); \$163,428 (ongoing annually) - 1 Commission Counsel (Enforcement) FPPC Position: Support for provisions of the bill amending the PRA, and no position on provisions amending the Elections Code • SB 1439 (Glazer) - Contributions to local government agency officers: disqualification.
+Status: On suspense in the Assembly Appropriations Committee Coauthor: Senators Gonzalez, Portantino, and Wilk Summary:

-Existing law under the Act prohibits an officer of an agency from accepting, soliciting, or directing a contribution of more than \$250 from any party, participant, or a party or participant's agent, while a proceeding involving a license, permit, or other entitlement for use is pending before the agency and for 3 months following the date a final decision is rendered in the proceeding, if the officer knows or has reasons to know that the participant's agent from making a contribution of more than \$250 to an officer of the agency during the proceeding and 3 months following the date of the final decision.
+Existing law under the Act prohibits an officer of an agency from accepting, soliciting, or directing a contribution of more than \$250 from any party, participant, or a party or participant's agent, while a proceeding involving a license, permit, or other entitlement for use is pending before the agency and for 3 months following the date a final decision is rendered in the proceeding, if the officer knows or has reasons to know that the participant has financial interest, as defined.
+The Act also prohibits a party, participant, or participant's agent from making a contribution of more than \$250 to an officer of the agency during the proceeding and 3 months following the date of the final decision.
 The Act exempts certain entities from these requirements, including local government agencies whose members are directly elected by the voters.
 SB 1439 would remove that exception for local government agencies, thereby subjecting them to the prohibition described above.
 The bill would additionally:

-- Apply the contribution limits above to contributions from a spouse of a party or participant if the contribution was made from a joint account. - Extend the prohibition on contributions from 3 to 12 months following the date a final decision is rendered in the proceeding. - Allow an officer to cure a violation for an improper contribution unintentionally accepted after the proceeding by returning the contribution within 14 days. - Requires a party to submit a statement before the hearing disclosing any contributions or intent to make a contribution to an agency officer.

-- 2 Commission Counsels (Legal and Enforcement), and 1 Political Reform Consultant (Enforcement)
+- Apply the contribution limits above to contributions from a spouse of a party if the contribution was made from a joint account. - Extend the prohibition on contributions from 3 to 12 months following the date a final decision is rendered in the proceeding. - Allow an officer to cure a violation for an improper contribution accepted after the proceeding by returning the contribution within 14 days, if the acceptance was not knowing and willful.
+FPPC Cost: \$465,681 (first year); \$444,681 (ongoing annually) - 2 Commission Counsels (Legal and Enforcement), and 1 Political Reform Consultant (Enforcement) FPPC Position: Support Dead Bills - AB 1693 (Seyarto) Contribution limits: recall elections: elected state officers. - AB 1819 (Lee) Contribution prohibition: foreign-influenced business entities. - AB 2544 (Mayes) PRA spot bill. - SB 921 (Newman) Digital Advertisement Transparency and Accountability Act. - SB 1362 (Melendez) Citizens Redistricting Commission. - SB 1483 (Glazer) Political Reform Education Program (PREP).

-Dead Bills

-- AB 1693 (Seyarto) Contribution limits: recall elections: elected state officers. - AB 1819 (Lee) Contribution prohibition: foreign-influenced business entities. - AB 2544 (Mayes) PRA spot bill. - SB 921 (Newman) Digital Advertisement Transparency and Accountability Act. - SB 1362 (Melendez) Citizens Redistricting Commission. - SB 1483 (Glazer) Political Reform Education Program (PREP).